Higüey

-Higüey ([iˈɣwej]), or in full Salvaleón de Higüey, is the capital city of the eastern La Altagracia Province, in the Dominican Republic, and the eighth largest city of that country.
+Higüey ([iˈɣwej]), or in full Salvaleón de Higüey, is the capital city of the eastern La Altagracia Province, in the Dominican Republic, and has 415,084 inhabitants, according to the 2022 census.
 The Yuma River flows through the urban areas of Higüey.

 Higüey is also the name of a former native chiefdom in Hispaniola's easternmost end when Christopher Columbus arrived.
 It is now one of the country's economically fastest-developing cities, sometimes nicknamed the Capital of Dominican Tourism or the Capital of Stockbreeding.
 As of 2006, over 150,000 people lived in Higüey.
 The city thrives chiefly on tourism, with many of its inhabitants employed in the hotel complexes of Punta Cana a few kilometers away, or selling tourist products.

 The most important monuments in the city are the Basilica of La Altagracia and the Church of San Dionisio (Saint Denis), from the 16th century.
-The current mayor of the city is Rafael Baron Duluc.
+The current mayor of the city is Karina Aristy.

-Origin of name
+Toponomy

-According to some authors, GUEY or HUIOU is the sun in the Arawakan language of the island's native Taíno people.
-Perhaps coincidentally, Higüey is located at the island's eastern end, that is to say, in the region that first receives the rays of the sun.
-Thus the name Higüey might mean land where the sun is born.
+According to some authors, the name 'Guey' or 'Huiou' is the sun in the Arawakan language of the island's native Taíno people.